Also feel free to check out my

 tool dev

-Tempora Facta Casa is an exploration with puzzle elements and the goal of intuitively visualizing the effects of wood aging on architecture.
+Tempora Facta Casa is an exploration game with puzzle elements and the goal of communicating the visual effects of wood aging on architecture.

 Through the use of time travel and carefully placed hints, the player is led through a forest village and its architecture.
 The game fulfills its premise fairly well and playing is overall quite fun and relaxing.
 The graphics are not as polished as I would have liked, both in terms of performance and visual fidelity.